 ii.
 First-order form: bl_mynn_cloudpdf = 1, -1

 When using the level 2.5 configuration of the MYNN, the higher order moments (with the exception of the TKE) are diagnostically calculated.
 Therefore, the higher-order moments may be less accurate, limiting their usefulness in the original cloud PDF.
 We then integrated into the MYNN an alternative form, which avoids the use of the higher-order moments.
 This form is based on Nakanishi and Niino (2004), and Kitamura (2010).
-It uses a different expression for s, based off of gradients of the first-order fields (θl and qt),
+It uses a different expression for s based on gradients of the first-order fields (θl and qt),

 σs=a2l2B2Sh4(∂qt∂z - b∂θl∂z)2, (8.12)